Everton close in on loan deal for Wolves captain Conor Coady

 A move for the former Liverpool academy graduate was accelerated after Ben Godfrey broke his leg against Chelsea at the weekend and fellow centre-back Yerry Mina limped off injured.

+Everton later announced that Godfrey has undergone successful surgery on his fractured fibula and is expected to be out for around three months.

+Meanwhile, Mina will this week see a specialist to discover the full extent of his issue after sustaining ankle ligament damage.

-Everton are also on the verge of confirming the £33million signing of Lille midfielder Amadou Onana.
+Everton are also on the verge of confirming the £33m signing of Lille midfielder Amadou Onana.

 The 20-year-old Belgium international was at Goodison Park on Saturday to watch the 1-0 defeat to Chelsea after undergoing a medical earlier in the day.